 Without any coding knowledge, I’ve created similar, albeit less visually pleasing prototypes (again, I love those shortcuts), using a tool called Axure.

-Here’s an example of a a pretty ugly prototype that ended up being the old home page here at Bridging the Gap.
+Here’s an example of a a pretty ugly prototype that ended up being the a really, really old home page here at Bridging the Gap.
 (This is a screen shot from a click-through prototype created in Axure – those yellow icons indicate clickable buttons.)

 If you’ve ever created anything along the lines of what you see above – or significantly less beautiful (such as a hand-drawing or whiteboard drawing) or significantly more beautiful (such as a rendering created in Photoshop) or significantly more functional (such as working code that was intended for a demonstration), you have relevant experience in this area of business analysis.